elixir-lang/elixir-lang.github.com/_posts/2018-07-25-elixir-v1-7-0-released.markdown

   * `:initial_call` - the initial call that started the process

-  * `:registered_name` - the process registered name as an atom
+  * `:registered_name` - the process' registered name as an atom

 We recommend Elixir libraries that previously hooked into Erlang's `:error_logger` to hook into `Logger` instead, in order to support all current and future Erlang/OTP versions.

 ## Logger compile-time purging

 Previously, Logger macros such as `debug`, `info`, and so on would always evaluate their arguments, even when nothing would be logged.
-From Elixir v1.7, the arguments are only evaluated when the message is logged.
+From Elixir v1.7 the arguments are only evaluated when the message is logged.

 The Logger configuration system also accepts a new option called `:compile_time_purge_matching` that allows you to remove log calls with specific compile-time metadata.
 For example, to remove all logger calls from application `:foo` with level lower than `:info`, as well as remove all logger calls from `Bar.foo/3`, you can use the following configuration: